Michael-Manning/GlDrawer/docs/_build/html/_sources/shapetypes-shapes.rst.txt

 GLDrawer has the ability rasterize TrueTypeFont files.
 This means that with nothing but the font filepath, and a string of text, you can generate an image for every letter of the alphabet and have the letters appear in the same order as your string.

-If you're still reading all this, you must love reading documentation.
-I hope you appreciate how hard it was to make this work lol